B2B e-commerce platform Udaan raises $280 million – TechCrunch

 Business-to-business marketplace Udaan has raised $280 million from new and existing investors as the Indian startup builds a war-chest to accelerate its growth and fend off rivals.

-The new capital is not part of a new financing round but is an extension of Series D. The Bangalore-based startup, which secured $585 million prior to the new capital as part of its Series D round and has overall raised $1.15 billion to date, is now valued at over $3.1 billion, a source familiar with the matter told TechCrunch.
+The new capital is not part of a new financing round but is an extension of its Series D. The Bangalore-based startup, which secured $585 million prior to the new capital as part of its Series D round and has overall raised $1.15 billion to date, is now valued at more than $3.1 billion, a source familiar with the matter told TechCrunch.

-Octahedron Capital and Moonstone Capital are financing the fresh capital, with participation from existing investors Lightspeed Venture Partners, partners of DST Global, GGV Capital, Altimeter Capital, and Tencent.
+Octahedron Capital and Moonstone Capital are financing the fresh capital, with participation from existing investors Lightspeed Venture Partners, partners of DST Global, GGV Capital, Altimeter Capital and Tencent.

 Much of the business-to-business market in India remains unorganized.
 This means that merchants in the nation today have to travel to other cities — where all the major dealers operate — to stock up their inventory.
 But these merchants don’t have much leverage to negotiate, so they struggle to find best-value for money and access to a wider selection of catalog.

 Udaan, co-founded by three former Flipkart executives, is solving this problem by connecting small retailers with wholesalers and traders.
-The startup today serves over 3 million retailers and small and medium-sized businesses and it has signed up thousands of brands including Coca Cola, PepsiCo, Boat Lifestyle, Micromax, HP, LG, ITC, HUL, and P&G.
+The startup today serves more than 3 million retailers and small and medium-sized businesses and it has signed up thousands of brands, including Coca-Cola, PepsiCo, Boat Lifestyle, Micromax, HP, LG, ITC, HUL and P&G.

 Amod Malviya, co-founder of Udaan, said in a statement that the coronavirus pandemic, which prompted New Delhi to order a nationwide lockdown and put restrictions on e-commerce firms, underscored the significance of small businesses and mom-and-pop shops (popularly known as kiranas) in the country.

-“Udaan is at the forefront of this uniquely Indian e-commerce opportunity, emerging in the last 4 years as one of the largest e-commerce platforms in India, while taking an India-first mobile-first approach to e-commerce.
+“Udaan is at the forefront of this uniquely Indian e-commerce opportunity, emerging in the last four years as one of the largest e-commerce platforms in India, while taking an India-first mobile-first approach to e-commerce.
 This financing enables us to further our journey of taking e-commerce to the depth and breadth of the country, with Udaan’s unique low-cost model for core middle India,” he said.

 Other than the inventory problem, Udaan also helps merchants secure working capital.
 Small businesses, especially mom-and-pop shops, rely on money they secure from selling their existing inventory for buying their next batch.
-Since Udaan is able to see the engagement of different merchants on the platform, it is able to determine who all it could safely grant working capital ahead on time.
+Because Udaan is able to see the engagement of different merchants on the platform, it is able to determine to whom it could safely grant working capital.

 These decades-old challenges also present a massive potential reward to firms.
 “The unaddressed SME credit demand in India is ~US$300-$350 billion, with more than 90% of current demand being met by banks.
 A typical digital SME lender focusses on Rs1-5 million ($13,575 to $67,875) ticket size with no collateral, average tenure ~12-18 months, and with some ecosystem anchor,” analysts at Bank of America wrote in a recent equity research report, obtained by TechCrunch.